cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 However, for a successful and safe activity, we recommend that any protocol should include these essential steps:

--   melt wax on low heat on a hotplate
+-   melt wax at low heat on a hotplate
 -   (optional) brush the hollow of the breadmold with vegetable oil to make the unmolding easier.
-If students omit this step, they may have to soak the breadmold in order to remove all the pith from the cast object.
+If students omit this step, they may have to soak the breadmold in order to remove all the bread pith from the cast object.
 -   place the mold on a surface covered with newsprint, paper plates, or similar to catch any spillages
 -   the molds can be fixed in place with masking tape